ssetin/PenguinCast/src/relay2peer/relay2peer.md

 ### Listener point
 4. Ask STUN server for your external IP and PORT
-5. Send request to PenguinCast to tell that you want to use relay point
+5. Send request to managing server to tell that you want to use relay point
    (Keep sending this request to save the keep-alive status and get up-to-date information about the relays until the connection with the relay is established)

 ```http